1836 ~ Augustus D. Julliard, American music patron; responsible for founding The Julliard School of Music

 .
 1920 ~ Frank Fontaine, Comedian, actor, singer

 .
 1924 ~ A new show joined the airwaves.
 The Chicago Barn Dance aired on WLS radio in the Windy City.
 Later, the famous program would be renamed The National Barn Dance.
 This program was the first country music jamboree on radio.
 (The Grand Ole Opry on WSM Radio in Nashville, TN began in 1925.)
-National Barn Dance continued for many years on the radio station that was owned by retailer, Sears Roebuck & Co.
+National Barn Dance continued for many years on the radio station that was owned by the retailer, Sears Roebuck & Co.
 WLS, in fact, stood for ‘World’s Largest Store’.
 Though the Barn Dance gave way to rock music and now, talk radio, The Grand Ole Opry continues each weekend in Nashville.

 .
 1927 ~ Don Barbour, Singer with the group, The Four Freshmen